pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ```

 Since `RemindersList` is a [root record](#Sharing-root-records) it can be shared, and since
-`Reminder` has only one non-optional foreign key pointing to `RemindersList`, it too will be
+`Reminder` has only one foreign key pointing to `RemindersList`, it too will be shared.
-shared.

 Further, suppose there was a `ChildReminder` table that had a single foreign key pointing to a
 `Reminder`: